210628-UTA-NET/Suraj-KalikaP1/README.md

 C#

-# Features
+# Features:

-Easily Manage a store or a chain of stores(Such as a computer chain store)
+1. Easily Manage a store or a chain of stores(Such as a computer chain store)

-Easy to understand UI by Employees who are using the app.
+1. Easy to understand UI by Employees who are using the app.

-Easy registration for new customers.
+1. Easy registration for new customers/users.

-Easy access to order history(via store location or customer) and Inventory replenishment.
+1. View Customer Order History.

+1. Search for a Customer

+1. View Store Order History.

+1. Replenish Store Inventory.

+1. Add items to a Shopping Cart.

-Place orders for customer.
+1. Place orders for customer.

 # To-do list:
 Fix Orders so that orders are able to place multiple different items in the shopping cart.